jedstrom/php-decimal/README.md

 ## A PHP Decimal Type implementation

-A value object class that utilizes BCMath functions to perform arbistraty precision arithmetic operations.
+A value object class that utilizes BCMath functions to perform arbitrary precision arithmetic operations.